vandanakaviti/Facebook/README.md

 # Facebook

 ## Description
 Welcome to The Facebook project.
-This project aims to
+This project aims to perform some basic functionalities like :
+* Sign-up
+*  Sign-in